BriaCell Announces Positive Clinical and Quality of Life Data in Advanced Metastatic Breast Cancer at 2022 San Antonio Breast Cancer Symposium®

 Treatment remained well-tolerated with no dose-limiting toxicities.

-/EIN News/ -- PHILADELPHIA and VANCOUVER, British Columbia, Dec.
+PHILADELPHIA and VANCOUVER, British Columbia, Dec.
 08, 2022 (GLOBE NEWSWIRE) -- BriaCell Therapeutics Corp.
-(Nasdaq: BCTX, BCTXW) (TSX: BCT) (“BriaCell” or the “Company”), a clinical-stage biotechnology company specializing in targeted immunotherapies for cancer, presented positive safety/tolerability and efficacy data from its lead product candidate, Bria-IMT™, summarized in three poster sessions during the 2022 San Antonio Breast Cancer Symposium® (SABCS).
+BCTX BCTXW))) BCT ("BriaCell" or the "Company"), a clinical-stage biotechnology company specializing in targeted immunotherapies for cancer, presented positive safety/tolerability and efficacy data from its lead product candidate, Bria-IMT™, summarized in three poster sessions during the 2022 San Antonio Breast Cancer Symposium® (SABCS).

 Mayo Clinic Professor and Principal Clinical Investigator, Saranya Chumsri, M.D., stated in an audio summary of the poster: "First, this is a heavily pretreated group of end-stage metastatic breast cancer ("MBC") patients.
 For many of these patients, other therapies don't exist or cannot be tolerated.
 Bria-IMT™ does not have any theoretical cross-resistance or overlapping toxicity with other MBC treatments, which is why it is so encouraging to see responses across all MBC subtypes and a very manageable adverse event experience."